BinaryAnalysisPlatform/bap-tutorial/README.md

     proj = bap.run('./echo')

-We recommend to run bap in some interactive REPL, such as IPython, that makes it easy to explore the data structures that are returned from the bap module functions.
+We recommend running bap in some interactive REPL, such as IPython, that makes it easy to explore the data structures that are returned from the bap module functions.